mario-i-caicedo-ai/Electrodinamica_Clasica/README.md

 [Semana 1.
 Tarea 0].
 Problemas 1-1 a 1.5 del texto

 [Semana 2.
 Tarea 1].
 Problemas 1.6 a 1.13 del texto.
 Para el problema 12 limítese al caso discreto.
-Adicionalmente, demuestre lo siguienteÑ Una partícula cargada no puede permanecer en equilibrio estable únicamente bajo la acción de un campo eléctrico.
-Esto es equivalente al siguiente teorema:
+Adicionalmente, demuestre lo siguiente: **Una partícula cargada no puede permanecer en equilibrio estable únicamente bajo la acción de un campo eléctrico**.
+El enunciado es equivalente (¿por qué?) al siguiente teorema:
-**Maximum principle** Let $f$ be a harmonmic functionm (a solution of the Laplace eqn), if K is a nonempty compact subset of U, then f restricted to K attains its maximum and minimum on the boundary of K. If U is connected, this means that f cannot have local maxima or minima, other than the exceptional case where f is constant.
+**Maximum principle** Let $f$ be a harmonic function (a solution of the Laplace eqn), if K is a nonempty compact subset of U, then f restricted to K attains its maximum and minimum on the boundary of K. If U is connected, this means that f cannot have local maxima or minima, other than the exceptional case where f is constant.

 [Semana 3.
 Tarea 2] Completar los Problemas del Capítulo I del texto.